derailed-dash/aoc-utils-mcp/README.md

 # The Aoc-Utils MCP Server

-Exposes Advent of Code (AoC) utilities as an MCP server, e.g.
+This repo contains an MCP server that exposes handy Advent of Code (AoC) utilities, e.g.

 - The `get_puzzle_input(year: int, day: int)` retrieves your puzzle data for a given specific year and day.

-This is a useful example of how to implement a FastMCP server for Python functions.
+It also acts as a useful example of how to implement a FastMCP server for Python functions, and explains how to integrate the MCP server into an AI tool like Gemini CLI.

 ## Useful Links